Flexiglass commenced in Western Australia in 1949 when HARRY ROBINS saw the first Holden car and identified the need for a station wagon.

 Together they designed and perfected a new system of fibreglass that they called "FLEXIGLASS".
 Unlike the ridged canopies of the time, it was extremely lightweight and flexible.
 Throughout the 1970's Flexiglass continued to grow and branches were opened in South Australia and Victoria.
 Demand rapidly grew around the country and New South Wales and Queensland branches soon followed.

-In 1989 "Flexiglass" and "Challenge Canopies" merged to form "Flexiglass Challenge" - the largest canopy manufacturer in Australia.
+1989, "Flexiglass" and "Challenge Canopies" merged to form "Flexiglass Challenge" - the largest canopy manufacturer in Australia.

-In 2002, Flexiglass Challenge was acquired outright by Fleetwood Corporation, an ASX 200 Listed Company.
+2002, Flexiglass Challenge was acquired outright by Fleetwood Corporation, an ASX 200 Listed Company.